jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the changes.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our evolution for years and only now have a grasp.

 Improving our technology is hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
 Evolving new politics and philosophy happens with strong emotions, civil wars, and revolutions.
 I want to help you understand your importance in it all.
 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
-All the while, Industrial Age companies and bureaucracies have been holding us back to keep their obsolete products and services alive.
+All the while, Industrial Age companies, and bureaucracies have been holding us back to keep their obsolete products and services alive.

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
 It's why we drive in endless traffic, still us so much oil for our energy, can't understand the tax code, and worry about our kids' futures.
 Middle-class life will only get better once we finish the Internet Age upgrade.
 There's no shortcuts, cheats, or gimmicks.
-There's just you and your friends on Main Street who have to do the work.
+There's just you and your friends on Main Street who must do the work.

 The first step is a new mindset.
 Because we the people already have the amazingly powerful digital tools we need.
 We only need to believe in modern philosophy to upgrade to the Internet Age.

 ## Looking Up

 There's a lot to realize when thinking about human evolution.
 I found it very helpful to "look up" and imagine what our community looks like from above.
-Looking up lets you "look down" gain a proper perspective on our society.
+Looking up lets you "look down" and gain a proper perspective on our society.

 I didn't just imagine this better perspective; I got to see it.
 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to as well.
 You'll be the "player god" of a civilization.
 A virtual divinity who knows all and sees all, and who puts its general will into action using an array of buttons, switches, and toggles.
 As you play the game, you'll use these levers of power to decide what to research, where to place buildings, and when to click "upgrade".
-Pressing that most important button magically transforms, every factory, hospital, road, house, citizen, to the technology of the modern era.
+Pressing that most important button magically transforms every factory, hospital, road, house, citizen, to the technology of the modern era.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrandioseTinyApisdorsatalaboriosa' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a computer game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while the game plays around us.

 That's why this book's cover page is a regular person standing on Main Street—a single guy or girl in civilization.
 His or her job is to do what's best for themself and help society prosper.
 Gazing up for guidance, you see heroes and villains.
 In the sky high above is the mythical "player god," whose ultimately the one making the decisions.
-Will the player god act to benefit society or to benefit himself?
+Will the player god act to benefit society or himself?

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 In a computer game, the player god controls all levers of power.
 In reality, we change society when we buy clothes, do car maintenance, and build a home.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.
 Yet we often don't think of ourselves as being "player gods."
-But that's the big picture.
+But that's the big picture, isn't it?
 It's so easy to forget, but it's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the work of philosophy.

-So, what the heck is good political decisions today?
+So, what the heck are good political decisions today?
 Who are the good guys?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

-So today, we're all Main Street, looking up, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
+Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?
 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
-If the world is suffering, why do "green" obsessed workplaces force us to drive instead of telecommuting?
+If the world is suffering so bad, why do "green" obsessed workplaces force us to drive instead of telecommuting?

 It's all very confusing and emotional.
 Yet we all have to pick an answer.
-After all, you, me and everyone else is part the player god.
+After all, you, me, and everyone else are the player god.
 Wouldn't it be cool if a philosophy helped us decide between good and bad politics?
-It is cool, and it's the reason I wrote this book.
-I wanted to create a new philosophy for Main Street.
-One that makes us take hold of the new digital levers of power.
-Only then will we finally enjoy the greater freedom, dignity, productivity, and happiness of the glorious Internet Age.
+It is cool, it's calming to understand politics.
+Helping people understand why there's so much hate in our politics is one reason I wrote this book.
+But the bigger reason I did was to create Main Street's new philosophy.
+One that bypasses today's "current events" news cycle, and makes us take hold of the new digital levers of power.
+Because only when we control our own fates, will we finally enjoy the greater freedom, dignity, productivity, and happiness, of the glorious Internet Age.

 ## Your Politics Is Hard to See Because You Are Changing

 We create philosophies to organize civilization.
 Philosophy's high ideals of a "just and good society" get everyone literally on the same page.
 There are always plenty of theories to choose from.
-The player god must pick one that empowers everyone to use modern technology to solve real-life problems, and hence give their society a good life.
+The player god must pick one that empowers its members to use modern technology to solve real-life problems.
+Only then we society live a good life.

 When a player in Anno 1800 upgrades technology, we can see the changes.
 Installing a sewer, damning a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve.

 For example, we all believe in a philosophy of "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life?
 Giving people political guidelines is why we invented ideologies.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
-Eaches doctrine supports "Life, liberty, and the pursuit of happiness.", but goes into detail by giving a list of specific policies to fight for (or against) like universal health-care, gun-rights, or strict environmental regulations.
+Eaches doctrine supports "Life, liberty, and the pursuit of happiness." but goes into detail by giving a list of specific policies to fight for (or against) like free health-care or gun-rights.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ThickSecondaryChrysomelid' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>